aterlo/afxdp-rs/README.md

 * Currently this module is not 'safe' because Bufs can outlive the memory pool they are associated with.
 I believe fixing this will require adding an Arc to each Buf.
 I have not had the time yet to determine the performance impact of this and would appreciate any other ideas.
 * All interactions with the Tx, Rx, fill and completion queues are done with C functions that wrap the inline functions in libbpf.
 I believe this means that these hot functions cannot be inlined in Rust.
 In the medium term we should build pure Rust functions so they can be inlined.
 * A more idiomatic Rust interface could be built by talking directly to the kernel vs. wrapping libbpf functions.
+* Investigate if it makes sense to have a non-busy loop interface.
+This could be useful for tcpdump like applications where it is not ideal to dedicate a core/thread.